icerpc/icerpc-docs/pages/getting-started/installation/template.md

 | `icerpc-server`    | A project template for creating an IceRPC server console application.                                |
 | `icerpc-di-client` | A project template for creating an IceRPC client console application using Microsoft's DI container. |
 | `icerpc-di-server` | A project template for creating an IceRPC server console application using Microsoft's DI container. |

-## Creating a new project

-The `icerpc-client` and `icerpc-server` create a simple console application that uses IceRPC and is the recommended starting point for your own project.

 ### Create a command line server application: